 - Reckless driving, including speeding

-- Impaired driving, as in having a BAC of 0.04% or greater
+- Impaired driving in a commercial vehicle, as in having a BAC of 0.04% or greater

 - Fatigue due to exceeding hours of service regulations